rebel7580/rebel7580.github.io/MQTT/HomeVision_and_Home_Assistant.md

 <!--
 <h3>How the MQTT plug-in Handles Internal Objects</h3>
 -->
 The MQTT plug-in exposes internal objects to the MQTT system by <i>publishing</i> STATE topics to report an object's state and by <i>subscribing</i> to COMMAND topics that can control the internal object.
-Only internal objects included in the MQTT plug-in's "Int Objects" configuration screen are exposed.
+Only internal objects included in the MQTT plug-in's <b>Int Objects</b> configuration screen are exposed.

-When an exposed internal object changes state, it typically produces one or two MQTT messages, depending on options chosen in "Settings":
+When an exposed internal object changes state, it produces one or two MQTT messages, depending on options chosen in "Settings".
+For example:

 <pre>
     stat/topic/POWER ON